I posted this “small group leader job description” last year, but have updated for 2013!

-- Delegate responsibilities to group members so they can use their gifts for the benefit of the group.
+- Delegate leading and caring responsibilities to group members so they can use their gifts for the benefit of the group.

 - Regularly contact group members between meetings (through phone calls, emails, cards, coffee, invite for dinner, notes on Facebook, etc.) Follow up with absent members to let them know they were missed.

-- Disciple and raise up new helpers and future leaders.
+- Disciple and raise up new generations of leaders, as you are able.

-- Complete the simple reports and surveys requested by small groups pastor.
+- Complete the simple evaluation reports requested by small groups pastor from time to time.

-1. As the small groups pastor, I sit down personally with everyone who expresses interest in leading, co-leading or helping out with our small groups.
-I always come prepared with our Lake City Small Groups Toolkit (a collection of our best training materials over the past six years), and an enthusiasm to answer the frequently asked questions and the intriguing questions that are new to me.
+1. As the small groups pastor, I sit down personally with everyone who expresses interest in leading or co-leading our small groups.
+I always come prepared with our Lake City Small Groups Toolkit (a collection of our best training materials over the past sevenyears), and an enthusiasm to answer the frequently asked questions and the intriguing questions that are new to me.

-2. Because of the importance of this role, all leaders are designated a pastor (that’s me), an elder who prays for and is available to them, and a leader mentor (if applicable), for assistance, encouragement and accountability of their own growth as a disciple-making disciple of Jesus.
+2. Because of the importance of this role, all leaders are designated a pastor (that’s me), an elder who prays for and is available to them, and a coach (if desired), for assistance, encouragement and accountability of their own growth as a follower of Jesus.